Skip to main content

 • Earn privileges: If you want to encourage good behavior, listening, and positive actions, consider a privilege system where your teen will gain more screen time, an extra half an hour on their curfew, or be able to download a new video game if they continue to show positive changes.
 It’s a more mature version of a young kid’s behavior chart — but it works!

 • Seek professional help: If behavioral issues or punishable offenses are severe enough to warrant major concern, talk to a professional to seek help.
 Your child’s school may have resources, like an on-site therapist.
-Professional help is available in person or online.
+Professional help is available in person or online for both teens and parents, together or separately.

 Teenagers are learning the ropes of how to enter adulthood while still being considered a child.
 Teens will try to see what they can and can’t get away with.
 Behavioral issues are on par for the parenting course, especially as your child approaches young adulthood.
 Hang in there, and show empathy, support, love, and, yes, sternness – when necessary.